-WCT’s Wildlife Crime Prevention Training Programme is now part of the core curriculum in state forest training institutes including Madhya Pradesh and Maharashtra.
-We conduct trainings at various levels, focussing on frontline forest staff, park management, local police and the judiciary.
+WCT’s Wildlife Crime Prevention Training Programme is now part of the core curriculum in state forest training institutes of Madhya Pradesh and Maharashtra.
+We conduct trainings at various levels, tailored for frontline forest staff, park management, local police and the judiciary.

 How We Prevent Crime

-WCT’s rounded approach to crime prevention is shoring up protection in India’s wildernesses.
-We work with forest departments to identify gaps in their protection mechanisms and work to fill them, equipping Anti-poaching Camps, providing vehicles and other necessary equipment.
+WCT’s rounded approach to crime prevention is bolstering protection in India’s wildernesses.
+We work with forest departments to identify gaps in their protection mechanisms and work to fill them, equipping Anti-poaching Camps, and providing vehicles and other necessary equipment.
 Simultaneously, we focus on building staff capacity.

-Our staff travel to forests across the country, conducting training workshops for officials on
+Our Wildlife Law Enforcement Training (WLET) team travels to forests across the country, conducting workshops for officials on:

-We also partner with local organisations to conduct specialised trainings on arms maintenance and conducted the first-ever Site Security Training for the Special Tiger Protection Force (STPF) in Pench and Tadoba.
+We also partner with forest departments and local organisations to conduct specialised trainings on firearms maintenance and conducted the first-ever Site Security Training for the Special Tiger Protection Force (STPF) in Pench and Tadoba.

 Additionally, with the help of trainers from Panthera, we conduct the first-of-its-kind Site Security training for the Special Tiger Protection Force (STPF).
 Three 9-day trainings have been carried out across Pench (Madhya Pradesh and Maharahstra) and Tadoba-Andari tiger reserves.